scverse/squidpy/docs/source/release/notes-dev.rst

 --------

-- Add :func:`squidpy.tl.var_by_distance` to calculate distances to user-defined anchor points and stores the resulting design matrix in :attr:`adata.obsm`.
+- Add :func:`squidpy.tl.var_by_distance` to calculate distances to user-defined anchor points and store the resulting design matrix in :attr:`adata.obsm`.
 - Add :func:`squidpy.pl.var_by_distance` to visualize a variable such as expression by distance to an anchor points.
   `@LLehner <https://github.com/LLehner>`__
   `#591 <https://github.com/scverse/squidpy/pull/591>`__